-We make capital expenditures from time to time in connection with our vessel acquisitions which we finance with cash from operations, debt under loan facilities that provide necessary funds at terms acceptable to us, or with funds from equity issuances.
-In January 2015, we took delivery of Santa Barbara, a newly acquired vessel for a purchase price of \$50.0 million.
-In March, 2015, we repaid \$82.7 million of outstanding indebtedness under our loan agreements with Deutsche Bank and Nordea.
-Currently, we have contractual obligations of \$100.0 million, relating to the construction of two Newcastlemax dry bulk vessels and one Kamsarmax dry bulk vessel, which we expect to take delivery of in 2016.
-We pay dividends on our preferred series B shares amounting to approximately \$5.8 million annually.
+We make capital expenditures from time to time in connection with our vessel acquisitions and constructions, which we finance with cash from operations, debt under loan facilities that provide necessary funds at terms acceptable to us, with funds from equity issuances and, as of May 2015, our Notes.
+Currently, we have contractual obligations of \$13.5 million, relating to the acquisition of one vessel we agreed to acquire from a related party, which we expect to take delivery of in April 2016 and \$83.5 million, relating to the construction of two Newcastlemax dry bulk vessels and one Kamsarmax dry bulk vessel, which we expect to take delivery of in 2016.
+We pay dividends on our Series B Preferred Shares amounting to approximately \$5.8 million annually.
 We incur additional capital expenditures when our vessels undergo surveys.
 This process of recertification may require us to reposition these vessels from a discharging port to shipyard facilities, which will reduce our operating days during the period.
-The loss of earnings associated with the decrease in operating days, together with the capital needs for repairs and upgrades results in increased cash flow needs.
+The loss of earnings associated with the decrease in operating days together with the capital needs for repairs and upgrades result in increased cash flow needs.